Speedy Pit Stop - Automotive Diagnostics

 In short, I solve difficult problems because I've worked across all the layers where they typically arise: mechanical, electrical, and digital.

-Some issues can be incredibly complex, but by following proper procedures, finding solutions becomes a structured process with a finite timeline, and as long as resolving them is economically viable, I remain committed to the task.
+Some issues can be complex, but with the right aptitude and by following proper procedures, finding solutions becomes a structured process with a finite timeline.
+As long as resolving them is economically viable, I remain committed to the task.
 Although many items today aren't designed to be repaired, my curiosity drives me to explore solutions and complete what I start within a reasonable timeframe.

 I do it to stay active in my ever-evolving pursuit of knowledge.
-If it involves wires, electronics, code, vehicles, or moving parts, whether it's mechanical systems, microcontrollers, or computers, I can probably fix it.
+If it involves wires, electronics, code, vehicles, or moving parts, whether it's mechanical systems, microcontrollers, or computers, chances are I can get it working again.

 GL